Japanese Soy Eggs

 Ingredients:

-• 1 cup Lee Kum Kee Low Sodium Soy Sauce (The Base of Flavor: This is the key ingredient that imparts the signature salty and savory taste to the eggs.
-Lee Kum Kee's Low Sodium Soy Sauce allows you to enjoy the classic flavor without the excess sodium.)
+1 cup Low Sodium Soy Sauce (The Base of Flavor: This is the key ingredient that imparts the signature salty and savory taste to the eggs).

-• 1 teaspoon Lee Kum Kee Minced Garlic (The Aromatic Punch: Minced garlic infuses the marinade with a warm, garlicky aroma that complements the other ingredients.)
+1 teaspoon minced garlic (The Aromatic Punch: Minced garlic infuses the marinade with a warm, garlicky aroma that complements the other ingredients.
+You can also sub with jarred minced garlic but only the good kind like Lee Kum Kee)

 Optional Aromatics: